-The rafting season for the Tuolumne River is April through October the early months of the season offer the most thrills.
-It's a good idea to have rafted a class III or IV river and be in good condition before rafting the Tuolumne.
+The rafting season for the Tuolumne River is April through October, but the early months of the season offer the most excitement.
+Contact Groveland Ranger District for permits and more information.